-If a soft ground is under loading, not only consolidation will occur but also plastic horizontal flow (shear deformation).
+flow (shear deformation).
 This fact makes it difficult to theoretically distinguish the relationship between the displacement and the failure of a soft ground.
-Therefore it is very important to find the relationship between displacement and the failure help control construction of embankment.
-Qualitatively, failure occur when the progress of the shear deformation faster than that of consolidation settlement.
+Therefore it is very important to find the relationship between the displacement and the failure to help control the construction of embankment.
+Qualitatively, failure will occur when the progress of the shear deformation is faster than that of consolidation settlement.